Ideas for Creating a Dance Floor Over Concrete: DIY Dance Subfloors

 Typically, sprung dance floors are one of the pricier dance subfloor options.
 However, Greatmats offers competitive prices on sprung dance floor systems.
 Greatmats' sprung floor panels can save you loads of money down the line because of their portability.
 Almost anyone can install panelized sprung floors themselves, and they are just as easily deinstalled and transferred to a different home or studio.

 Greatmats offers sprung floor panels that feature a wavelock connecting system, which eliminates all soft and hard spots across the floor.
 If you already have marley and wooden panels, there is no need to start over with an entirely new floor.
-Greatmats also has DIY sprung subfloor panels that yield the perfect underlayment for any marley surface.
+Greatmats also has DIY sprung subfloor panels that yield the perfect underlayment for any marley dance floor over concrete.

 Dance floors are subject to so much wear and tear that it's of the utmost importance to install a high-quality, durable floor.
 When you choose to invest in a dance floor, it should be an investment that will last you.
 Greatmats understands that higher price doesn't always mean higher quality.
 That's why at Greatmats, you can invest in a dance floor that won't cost you an arm and a leg, but will yield all the quality you could possibly hope for.

-For more on this topic please review our Dance Floors All Types product page.
+For more on this topic please review our Dance Flooring Marley and Portable product page.